Justice Stevens Announces Retirement From Supreme Court

 A soft-spoken Republican and former antitrust lawyer from Chicago, Justice Stevens has been the leader of the liberal wing of a court that has become increasingly conservative.
 He was appointed by President Gerald Ford in December 1975 to succeed Justice William O. Douglas, who had retired the month before.
 He is the longest-serving current justice by more than a decade.

 No doubt the Obama Administration has been considering replacements for Stevens for months now given all the speculation, but it’s worth noting that three weeks elapsed last year between Justice Souter’s retirement announcement and President Obama’s selection of Sonia Sotomayor to replace him.
-This time around, Obama has even more time to consider the nomination so we may have to wait awhile to see what they do.
+This time around, Obama has even more time to consider the nomination so we may have to wait a while to see what they do.
+For those who are not part of the political world, there are tough decisions to make when you reach retirement age, for example deciding when is the right time to step away from your business.
+For Stevens, the implications of stepping down are huge; making his decision even harder.

 As I’ve noted before, Justice Stevens is perhaps the most liberal member of the Court.
 Given that, it’s unlikely that whoever Obama appoints to replace him will have a significant impact on the ideological balance on the Court, except perhaps in close cases where a particularly persuasive Justice might be able to persuade a swing vote to accept his argument.